beedsneeds/resilient-distributed-rideshare/README.md

 # resilient-distributed-rideshare

-A simple rideshare backend demonstrating resilience patterns (outbox, dedup, crash-recovery and reconciler) during partial failures across microservices.
+A rideshare backend demonstrating resilience patterns (outbox, dedup, crash-recovery and reconciler) during partial failures across microservices.

 I started this project to build a rideshare backend, arguably the hardest system design problem out there.
 Instead, I got pulled into a more foundational problem: how do long-running business transactions stay correct across failures?
 I set out to build those underlying techniques myself, which taught me firsthand why a workflow engine like [Temporal](https://temporal.io/blog/workflow-engine-principles) exists.
 If you're familiar with Temporal, I built what it calls _transfer queues_, _task leases_, and _idempotent task application_.